Many shoppers assume organic products are more nutritious and safer to eat, but these perceptions are based more on hype than hard science.

 “Some supporters of organic food production promote it as being ‘better’ without any supporting science,” said Penny Kris-Etherton, Ph.D., a registered dietitian and Distinguished Professor of Nutrition at the Pennsylvania State University’s College of Health and Human Development.
 “In terms of both nutrition and safety, organic food is no different than foods produced by other contemporary food production practices.”

 Some consumers buy organic produce to reduce their exposure to residue from pesticides.
-However, studies comparing pesticide- with non-pesticide-grown foods have found that neither is significantly safer than the other.
-AHA encourages consumers to eat a variety of colorful fruits and vegetables, regardless of if they are organic or non-organic since either kind provides important nutrients and fiber for healthy diets.
+However, studies comparing pesticide- with nonpesticide-grown foods have found that neither is significantly safer than the other.
+The AHA recommends everyone eat a variety of colorful fruits and vegetables, regardless of if they are organic or nonorganic.
+Both types provide important nutrients and fiber for a healthy eating plan.

 Increased cost = better taste?

-Organic products have a higher price tag because of the increased cost of complying with USDA standards and a decreased yield per acre or farm animal, Kris-Etherton said.
-Some consumers are happy to shell out the extra shekels because, they say, organic tastes better.
-Again, however, no evidence indicates organically grown food tastes better, although it’s usually fresher when purchased.
-This is because it doesn’t contain preservatives and therefore must be brought to market sooner.
+On average, U.S. organic farms have higher production costs than conventional farms.
+Organic products have a higher price tag than their nonorganic counterparts because of the increased cost of complying with USDA standards and a decreased yield per acre, Kris-Etherton said.
+Some consumers are happy to shell out the extra money because, they say organic tastes better.
+However, no evidence indicates organically grown food tastes better, although it’s usually fresher when purchased because it doesn’t contain preservatives and therefore must be brought to market sooner.